 - 1. During the initial call to the referral facility, inform the referring provider: - a.
 Do not use any exogenous heat sources (do not turn on the radiant warmer heat). - b.
 Consider passive cooling if it seems that the infant will meet criteria for therapeutic hypothermia and infant is likely to arrive at UNC NCCC within the 6 hour window.

-If passive cooling is initiated, ask provider to place a skin temperature probe and set the servo temp at 34.0°C. If the skin temperature should fall below 34.0°C, then turn on the warmer and set the servo control for 34.0°C. - c.
-Obtain a blood gas and serum lactate level - d.
+Note: If passive cooling is initiated, it is very important to avoid excessive hypothermia.
+Ask provider to place a skin temperature probe and set the servo temp at 34.0°C. If the skin temperature should fall below 34.0°C, then turn on the warmer and set the servo control for 34.0°C.

+- c.
+Obtain a blood gas and serum lactate level. - d.
 Ask the referring provider to report a full neurologic exam to you to help ensure the infant meets cooling criteria.
-This neurologic exam ideally should take place after initial stabilization in the delivery room - 2.
+This neurologic exam ideally should take place after initial stabilization in the delivery room. - 2.
 On transport: - a.
-Monitor axillary temperatures every 15 minutes while en route. - b.
-Consider passive cooling- adjust the temperature in the transport isolette to attempt to maintain axillary body temperature of 34.0°C. Be wary of temperature overshoot and fluctuations and consider delaying cooling until infant arrives at NCCC based on timing of transport - c.
 There is a "Tecotherm" cooling blanket that can be paired with an esophageal temp probe and used for active cooling during transport.
 The initial Tecotherm temperature should be set to 35°C. Discuss with the transport team whether this is available.
 If not, do not attempt any other method of active cooling on transport.
-Transport team should follow UNC AirCare Pediatric Transport Team Tecotherm Guidelines. - 3.
+Transport team should follow UNC AirCare Pediatric Transport Team Tecotherm Guidelines. - b.
+Tecotherm unavailable: Consider passive cooling- adjust the temperature in the transport incubator to attempt to maintain axillary body temperature of 34.0°C. Be wary of temperature overshoot and fluctuations and consider delaying cooling until infant arrives at NCCC based on timing of transport. - 3.
 MCO (Medical Control Officer): Keep in mind that time to initiate proper cooling is important. - a.
-Consider deferring line placement until admission to UNC if concerned about being able to initiate cooling by 6 hours of life - b.
+Consider deferring line placement until admission to UNC if concerned about being able to initiate cooling by 6 hours of life. - b.
 Be mindful of ground transportation time if weather does not permit air transport.

-UNC WHOLE BODY COOLING PROTOCOL
+WHOLE BODY COOLING PROTOCOL

-EPIC Order Set: UNCH Neonatal Hypoxic Ischemic Encephalopathy (HIE) Admission
+EPIC Order Set: Neonatal Hypoxic Ischemic Encephalopathy (HIE) Admission